Spooky Travel Guide – Boston Massachusetts

-Spooky Things to Do in Boston
+Spooky Things to Do in Boston, Massachusetts

 This museum is famously home to the skull of Phineas Gage, a railroad construction foreman who survived a large iron going right through his head and brain.
 Here you’ll find historical medical tools, several anatomical specimens and some fascinating artifacts, including the skeletons of conjoined fetal twins.

-Boston-born author of the macabre, Edgar Allan Poe was raised close to the square that now pays homage to his memory.
+Boston-born author of the macabre, Edgar Allan Poe, was raised close to the square that now pays homage to his memory.
 Just up the street at the corner of Boylston Street and Charles Street is an incredibly intricate statue of Edgar Allan Poe.

 Hop aboard the USS Salem with the immersive and frightening Paranormal Ghost Ship experience.
 Here you can wander the haunted ship, listening to tales of terrifying hauntings and supernatural goings-on.
 You’ll even get to play with some paranormal equipment to contact the spirits that torment the spooky ship.

 A Victorian garden cemetery with incredibly beautiful greenery home to graves, tombs and mausoleums, Forest Hills Cemetery is a one-of-a-kind graveyard containing a miniature village with tiny replicas of the houses of those buried there.